fauzaanu/Curiosity/README.md

 ```

 The program will scan through your Telegram dialogs, identify public groups, and collect information about users with personal chats.
 The data will be stored in a SQLite database named `personal_channels.db`.

-## Note

-This program respects Telegram's rate limits and implements an exponential backoff strategy to avoid flooding the API with requests.
-Users without personal chats are skipped and not stored in the database.